laoguowangCP/godot-statechart-sharp/docs/manual.md

 - Event type is "Auto", while transition is targetless.
 This will cause endless loop during automatic transitions because source state keeps active whenever this transition invokes.
 - Event type is "Auto", while enter region contains source state.
 This will cause endless loop during automatic transitions because source state keeps active whenever this transition invokes.

 Basically, setting a transition invalid is to avoid dangerous situations.
 It usually happens when assigning target(s) for automatic transitions.
 However, it can be the case that an automatic transition sets its anscetor's history as target, and an endless loop caused by this is unpredictable.
-Instead, sticking to safe configuration
+Instead, sticking to safe configuration is recommended: only use the state that has no automatic transition within itself or in its descendants.

 ### Properties of Transition

-**`TransitionEventNameEnum TransitionEvent`** :
+**`TransitionEventNameEnum TransitionEvent`** : Enumeration of transition event.

-**`StringName CustomEventName`** :
+**`StringName CustomEventName`** : Name of the custom event.
+Only used if transition event is "Custom".

-**`Array<State> TargetStatesArray`** :
+**`Array<State> TargetStatesArray`** : Target states of the transition.

 ### Signals of Transition

-**`void Guard(Transition)`** : Emited when transition is checked.
+**`void Guard(Transition)`** : Emitted when transition is checked.
+Used to judge whether transition is enabled (by default) or not.
+If it is, then transition will be selected and then executed.

-**`void Invoke(Transition)`** : Emited when transition is invoked.
+**`void Invoke(Transition)`** : Emitted when transition is invoked.
+It happens when transition is selected and executed, after states' exit and before states' enter.

 <br/>

 ## Reaction

+Reaction node is used as child node of a non-history state, to represent the actual reaction of an active state during a step.

+As shown in statechart step procedure, after all the transitions handled, we have updated active states as result.
+Then, their reactions will be collected if event matches, and invoked in document order.

+Likely, reaction has event, responsing to statechart's step event.
+You can choose between builtin node loop events or custom event (no "automatic reaction" by the way).

 ### Properties of Reaction

+**`ReactionEventNameEnum ReactionEvent`** : Enumeration of reaction event.
+**`StringName CustomEventName`** : Name of the custom event.
+Only used if transition event is "Custom".

 ### Signals of Reaction

-**`void Invoke(StatechartDuct)`** : Emit when reaction is invoked.
+**`void Invoke(StatechartDuct)`** : Emitted when reaction is invoked.
+It happens when reaction is child to active state and matches the step event.

 <br/>

 ## StatechartComposition

-Base node of Statechart, State, Transition and Reaction.
+Base node of `Statechart`, `State`, `Transition` and `Reaction`.
+Derived from `Node` .

 <br/>

 ## StatechartDuct

-Conducting object parsed through signals.
-Used to access "context" from statechart, like delta time or input, when handling node loop events (process, input, etc.).
+Conducting object parsed through signals, derived from `GodotObject` .
+It is used to access "context" from statechart, like delta time or input, when handling node loop events (process, input, etc.).

 Beware, the variants it packs changes insistently.
-Ideally, you may use them only in connected method scope.
+Ideally, you may use them only in connected method.

 For state's enter signals, `StatechartDuct` should be handled carefully.
 It is because that enter signal is also emitted from active states during statechart's initialization.
-You can tell whether it is initial enter with `IsRunning` parameter, since statechart is not running during initialization.
+You can tell whether it is initial enter with `IsRunning` parameter, since statechart is not yet running during initialization.

 ### Properties of StatechartDuct